danabauer/python-workshop/sub/README.rst

 API, but decided to simplify things by using a Tropo script instead for two
 reasons:

 * I was afraid that the overhead of explaining the HTTP back-and-forth that is done between Tropo and the server app would get in the way of the programming concepts.
-  * Using the script, I get to use more of simpler concepts like iteration and conditionals.
+* Using the script, I get to use more of simpler concepts like iteration and conditionals, reinforcing these concepts and keeping the async HTTP requests to a minimum.